curious-containers/cc-server/docs/developer.rst

 For the uploaders a three arguments, **connector_access**, **local_result_file** and **meta_data**, are specified.
 The argument **connector_access** will be filled with a dictionary of the **connector_access** information for a certain file, specified by a user in a task description.
-The **local_input_file** / **local_result_file** arguments will be will be filled with the respective information from the *config.toml* of the CC-Container-Worker, which contains information, where the file can be found or should be placed in the local file system of the Docker container.
+The **local_input_file** / **local_result_file** arguments will be will be filled with the respective information from the *config.json* of the CC-Container-Worker, which contains information, where the file can be found or should be placed in the local file system of the Docker container.
 The **meta_data** argument must be in the function signature of the uploader, but is entirely optional to be used in the code.
 The existing data connectors give a good example how these arguments are used.